AnatolWegner/HigherOrderMotifs/Readme.md

 The notebook RandomizeDCSGCM contains functions for randomizing configurations and generating configurations for various models.

+The notebook GenerateM contains functions for generating various sets of motifs (based on nauty).

 The Results folder contains pre-computed MAP configurations for various degree corrected and non-DC models.